ARTIST’S STATEMENT

 Who am I?

-I’m a photographer and writer with a passion for sailing.
+I’m a contemplative outdoor photographer, with a passion for sailing.

 The most significant step in my development, however, was a complete surprise.
 In 2012, my adult son decided to upgrade from the excellent digital camera he owned, to one that was even better.
 He said he’d been so impressed with the quality of my point-and-shoot images that he wanted me to have his “old” camera.